 Accelerated Learning (AL) speeds up the learning process without the stress of excessive time and money spent.
-AL programs tend to provide a structured and positive learning atmosphere centered on total learner involvement.
+AL programs tend to provide a structured and positive learning atmosphere centred on total learner involvement.
 Groups (or cohorts) are encouraged to work together and are taught in ways that cater to a diverse array of learning styles.
 If this sounds appealing, here are five aspects of what accelerated learning can do for you.

 1. Learn Practical Knowledge and Skills in a Short Time Period

 In Accelerated Learning (AL) programs, learning is contextually-based.
-In a relatively short period of time, you can learn relevant facts and skills that would otherwise be more difficult to retain when learned in an isolated setting.
+In a relatively short period of time, you can learn relevant facts and skills.
+That would otherwise be more difficult to retain when learned in an isolated setting.
 Distance learning programs sometimes struggle to integrate individual learners into a community where what they learn has meaning and, therefore, sticks with them.

 2. Increase Intrinsic Motivation for Learning

-Learners in AL programs are generally there because they want to be, not because they feel pressured to attend, as is the case for many college/university students.
-Those who teach accelerated learning courses understand that motivation is crucial for successful learning and can help you cultivate goal-oriented, social and activity-oriented, and learning-oriented motivation.
+Learners in AL programs are generally there because they want to be, not because they feel pressured to attend.
+As is the case for many college/university students.
+Those who teach accelerated learning courses understand that motivation is crucial for successful learning.
+And can help you cultivate goal-oriented, social and activity-oriented, and learning-oriented motivation.

-Learning and motivation do not always occur simultaneously, but AL teachers are often well-prepared to help you keep them in balance.
+Learning and motivation do not always occur simultaneously.
+But AL teachers are often well-prepared to help you keep them in balance.

 3. Participate in Learning Activities